 What first inspired you to become a designer and what keeps you interested today?

-Seeing the incredible fictional interiors of films and television shows when I was growing up was a huge inspiration – for a child who lived in the Sydney suburbs and hadn’t travelled much, they opened up new worlds to me and inspired me to create my own amazing spaces.
+Seeing the incredible fictional interiors of films and television shows when I was growing up was a huge inspiration – for a child who lived in the Sydney suburbs and hadn’t traveled much, they opened up new worlds to me and inspired me to create my own amazing spaces.
 As for today, I still get a thrill out of seeing an interior completed and photographed in all its beautiful detail, and I’m always excited by the prospect of new ventures – at the moment, designing a new collection of products is keeping me busy and inspired.

 What’s been your career highlight so far, and can you tell us one of your future ambitions?

 Winning Australia’s Belle Interior Designer of the Year award was pretty fabulous.
-I’m the only designer to have won the award twice, which is a huge honour.
+I’m the only designer to have won the award twice, which is a huge honor.
 I recently opened my flagship store in Potts Point, Sydney, and I would love to see my stores open in London and New York in the future.

 I love the Astoria throw (above left) – it’s brought together my passion for pattern, classic inspiration and hand-crafted design.
 The motif, which also features in my wallpaper and towel ranges, is from ancient Greek architecture but I love how it works so well in contemporary interiors.
 We’re working with an amazing mill in Peru to create these handmade throws.
 They're super-soft and luxurious